 The course will start by discussing the main dietary determinants of disease, disability and death, focussing on data from the United Kingdom and comparing with international data sets.
 It will discuss different types of nutrition studies and common dietary patterns.
 The course will review the role of nutrition in promoting optimal health and wellbeing.
 Key components of a healthy plant-based diet will be covered, including nutrients of abundance and those that are notable for their relative absence.
 There will then be an in-depth review of the scientific literature supporting the role of plant-based nutrition in the prevention and treatment of chronic disease.
 This will include cardiovascular diseases, diabetes, cancer, dementia, obesity, bone health, women's health and gastrointestinal disorders.
 In the final week, comparisons will be made with other popular diet patterns, such as 'low-carb' and 'Paleo' diets, and national and international nutrition guidelines will be reviewed with analysis of their strengths and weaknesses.
 The connection between our diet choices and the impact on the environment will be explored and a model of sustainable farming will be presented.

 The content has been created by 17 plant-based health professionals and experts from the UK.
 Many have been plant-based themselves for several years and use plant-based nutrition in their clinical practice as part of an overall approach to lifestyle medicine.
-You will be familiar with many of the lecturers from their prominent social media profiles and include, Dr Shireen Kassam, Dr Gemma Newman, Dr Alan Desmond, husband and wife team, Drs Nitu and Rajiv Bajekal, Dr Agnes Electra Chlebinska, Dr Miriam Maisel, Dr Alicja Baczynska, Registered Dietitian Samantha Gould, Dr Sue Kenneally, Dr Arvind Maheru, Dr Miriam Martinez-Biarge, Registered Dietician Despina Marselou, Dr Leila Dehghan, Dr Mahesh Shah, Mick Walker and Professor Amir Kassam.
+You will be familiar with many of the lecturers from their prominent social media profiles and include, Dr Shireen Kassam, Dr Gemma Newman, Dr Alan Desmond, husband and wife team, Drs Nitu and Rajiv Bajekal, Dr Agnes Electra Chlebinska, Dr Miriam Maisel, Dr Alicja Baczynska, Registered Dietitian Samantha Gould, Dr Sue Kenneally, Dr Arvind Maheru, Dr Miriam Martinez-Biarge, Registered Dietician Despina Marselou, Dr Leila Dehghan, Dr Laura Freeman, Dr Nesan Shanmugam, Mick Walker and Professor Amir Kassam.

 This course has been accredited for 30 CPD hours by the British Society of Lifestyle Medicine (BSLM) and can be counted towards Maintenance of Certification for the diploma in lifestyle medicine by the International Board of Lifestyle Medicine.
 On completion of the course, participants will be issued a certificate of completion from the University.
+Please note that the certificate itself is not a formal qualification.
 The course is open to those in and outside the UK.

 ABOUT THIS COURSE